 - Respiratory disease.
 Bacteria from the mouth may spread to the lungs, causing lung infections or worsening existing lung conditions.
 Immunocompromised adults with gum disease may be at increased risk for severe pneumonia.

 - Premature birth.
-Gum disease during pregnancy for those who are immunocompromised may increase the likelihood of delivering the baby too early, and the possibility of low birth weight.
+Gum disease during pregnancy may increase the likelihood of delivering the baby too early and the possibility of low birth weight.

 - Diabetes.
-Periodontal disease may make it more difficult for diabetic patients to control their blood sugar than those with healthy gums.
+Periodontal disease may make it more difficult for people with diabetes to control their blood sugar than those with healthy gums.

 Don't ignore those tender or bleeding gums.
-The sooner periodontal disease gets diagnosed and treated, the more damage you can prevent to your gums and teeth.
+The sooner periodontal disease gets diagnosed and treated, the faster you can return to a healthier mouth.